borg286/sevtech/README.md

 * Save your iron, you will need a lot of it and it's not as common as in regular modded mc.

 * You can make glass panes quickly by first dying glass, then crafting 6 of them like normal.

+* Once you unlock JourneyMap, which is possible this Age, you can shift+right click on an ore sample to automatically create a waypoint.
+No more marking your veins manually in the atlas!

+    * Note, this destroys the sample without giving its usual drop, so don't do this for rock crystal samples where you want to collect the stardust

 ### Things to look out for